tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

     [--type {block, page}] # append is considered always "hot"
 ```

-- Hot: Frequently accessed or modified data. ⚡💲
+- **Hot**: Frequently accessed or modified data. ⚡💲
-- Not-hot: Infrequently accessed or modified data (ex: short-term data backup and disaster recovery).
+- **Cool**: Infrequently accessed or modified data (ex: short-term data backup and disaster recovery).
 Penalty for early removal of data. 🏷️
+- **Cold**: _Online_ (can be accessed at any time).
-- Archive: Only for individual blob blocks. 🐌. _Offline_ (requires rehydration to be accessed, at least an hour).
+- **Archive**: Only for individual blob blocks. 🐌. _Offline_ (requires rehydration to be accessed, at least an hour).
 To access data, either [copy](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview#copy-an-archived-blob-to-an-online-tier) or [change](https://learn.microsoft.com/en-us/azure/storage/blobs/archive-rehydrate-overview#change-a-blobs-access-tier-to-an-online-tier) data to online tier.
 Rehydration copy to a different account is supported if the other account is within the same region.
 Destination cannot be at archive tier. ❌: \*ZRS redundancy.

-- Non-archive: _Online_ (can be accessed at any time). ❌: append blobs. ⚡
+NOTE: `Append` and `Page Blobs` don't have the "Set Blob Tier" operation available at all - neither at creation nor after.
+They simply inherit and remain in whatever tier your storage account is configured for.

+NOTE: In the sequence Hot->Cool->Cold, has lower storage costs and higher access costs.
 Min retention period (in days): 30 (Cool), 90 (Cold), Archive (180).
 To avoid penalty, choose a tier with less than required days.

 Changing a blob's tier leaves its last modified time untouched.
 If a lifecycle policy is active, using **Set Blob Tier** to rehydrate may cause the blob to return to the archive tier if the last modified time exceeds the policy's threshold.